A. Israel attacked but defended by the returning Messiah.

 i.
 Jesus told us to go to the ends of the earth with the gospel but in the millennium the earth will come to Jerusalem to worship and honor God.

 c.
-If the family of Egypt will not come up and enter in, they shall have no rain: Egypt is specifically mentioned because they were a nation not especially dependant on rain, yet they too would be punished if disobedient.
+If the family of Egypt will not come up and enter in, they shall have no rain: Egypt is specifically mentioned because they were a nation not especially dependent on rain, yet they too would be punished if they were disobedient.

 4. (20-21) The common is made holy.

 a.
-In that day “Holiness to the Lord” shall be engraved on the bells of the horses: This was the great inscription on the metal band around the high priest’s headpiece (Exodus 28:36).
-In the glory of the Messiah’s kingdom horses won’t be needed for war any longer – now even they can wear the emblems of Holiness to the Lord.
+In that day “Holiness to the LORD” shall be engraved on the bells of the horses: This was the great inscription on the metal band around the high priest’s headpiece (Exodus 28:36).
+In the glory of the Messiah’s kingdom horses won’t be needed for war any longer – then even they can wear the emblems of Holiness to the LORD.

 b.
-The pots in the Lord’s house: These were the cooking utensils used by worshippers to cook for their own the sacrificial meat intended for them from the peace offerings.
+The pots in the LORD’s house: These were the cooking utensils used by worshipers to cook the sacrificial meat intended for them from the peace offerings.
 The bowls before the altar were used to gather and sprinkle sacrificial blood on the altar.
-These show that animal sacrifice will continue in the millennium, but not as atonement for sin – which was perfectly satisfied by the atoning work of Jesus.
+This shows that animal sacrifice will continue in the millennium, but not as atonement for sin – which was perfectly satisfied by the atoning work of Jesus.
 Sacrifice in the millennium will look back to the perfect work of Jesus.

 c.
-Every pot in Jerusalem and Judah shall be holiness to the Lord of hosts: In the glory of the Messiah’s kingdom, what was previously common is made holy; the holy is made holier; and the irreclaimably profane is forever shut out.
-At the end of it all, there is no longer any distinction between the holy and profane.
+Every pot in Jerusalem and Judah shall be holiness to the LORD of hosts: In the glory of the Messiah’s kingdom, what was previously common is made holy; the holy is made holier and the irreclaimably profane is forever shut out.
+At the end of it all, there is no longer any distinction between the holy and the profane.
 All is set apart to God and His purposes.

 i.
 “The point is that the people and the city will be so holy that even these insignificant things will be fully dedicated to the Lord.”
 (Boice)

 ii.
-There is a right way and a wrong way to eliminate the line between the holy and the profane: you can make everything holy (set apart to the Lord), or you can make everything profane (set apart to sin and self).
-Zechariah ends his prophecy making it clear that God’s way is the make everything that was once common or profane holy instead.
+There is a right way and a wrong way to eliminate the line between the holy and the profane: you can make everything holy (set apart to the LORD), or you can make everything profane (set apart to sin and self).
+Zechariah ends his prophecy making it clear that God’s way is to make everything that was once common or profane holy instead.